chanzuckerberg/cellxgene/README.md

 > I'm following the developer instructions and get an error about "missing files and directories” when trying to build the client

 This is likely because you do not have node and npm installed, we recommend using [nvm](https://github.com/creationix/nvm) if you're new to using these tools.

+> What part of the anndata objects does cellxgene pull in for visualization?

+- `.obs` and `.var` annotations are use to extract metadata for filtering
+- `.X` is used to display expression (histograms, scatterplot & colorscale) and to compute differential expression
+- `.obsm` is used for layout

 ## developer guide